Six Nations 2018: Wales' tale of pain and progress

 Not for some.
 Former Wales and British and Irish Lions scrum-half Mike Phillips tweeted after the game: "How things have changed celebrating second!"

 Gatland has been in charge of Wales since 2008.
-Wales have not won this tournament since 2013 with England and Ireland sharing the spoils over the last five years.
+Wales have not won this tournament since 2013 with England and Ireland sharing the spoils over the past five years.

-"We have felt we have done okay and a couple of calls have gone against us," he said.
+"We have felt we have done OK and a couple of calls have gone against us," said Gatland, whose side finished fifth in 2017.

 "It is a tough competition to win or finish second, so we are pleased with where we are.